 Also, be aware that Odell Lake is bordered by Highway 58 on one side and railroad tracks on the other, which can disrupt the otherwise idyllic setting.

-Later on, you’ll need downriggers and have to hunt harder, although the fish are willing biters throughout the season.
+Later on, you’ll likely need downriggers if you’re trolling and have to hunt harder, although the fish are willing biters throughout the season.

 Always keep in mind that mackinaw primarily feed on kokanee at Odell, so if you can locate plenty of food, you most likely can find big lake trout on the prowl.

 Lake trout range throughout Odell Lake, much of which is 150 feet or deeper, which makes big macks harder to find.

-Among these spots at Odell Lake are off Burley Bluff on the west end, Princess Creek Campground on the northwest, Chinquapin Point at Sunset Cove Campground, Gull Point on the southeastern side, the Railroad Slide on the south shoreline and several others.
+Among these spots at Odell Lake are off Burley Bluff on the west end, Princess Creek Campground on the northwest, Chinquapin Point at Sunset Cove Campground, Gull Point on the southeastern side, the Railroad Slide on the south shoreline, and several others.

 Lake trout like large meals; therefore, lake trout like lures that look like large meals.

-Two of his favorite mackinaw plugs are the Yo-Zuri’s Crystal Minnow in the magnum suspending style, usually in the 6.5-inch size.
+Two of his favorite mackinaw plugs were the Yo-Zuri’s Crystal Minnow in the magnum suspending style, usually in the 6.5-inch size.

-The 5-inch Silver Horde and the similar Luhr Jensen’s J-Plug also are popular and, ike the Yo-Zuri, fish well at medium speeds (2 to 2.5 knots).
+The 5-inch Silver Horde and the similar Luhr Jensen’s J-Plug also have been popular and, ike the Yo-Zuri, fish well at medium speeds (2 to 2.5 knots).

 Worden’s FlatFish are a good option when a slower troll (1 to 1.5 knots) seems to entice more fish.
-Jones likes the M-2 SP (4¼ inches) or T-50 (5 inches), usually wrapped with a fillet of bait, such as a piece of kokanee belly.
+Jones liked the M-2 SP (4¼ inches) or T-50 (5 inches), usually wrapped with a fillet of bait, such as a piece of kokanee belly.

 Favorite color patterns for FlatFish are the white body with red head, the metallic silver with blue scale or the fire tiger, and similar colors work well with other styles of plugs.

 These plugs will dive 30 feet or more with a long line out, which early in the year might be deep enough to reach mackinaws without a downrigger or leaded line.
 Some anglers also like to flat-line troll with the Yo-Zuri.

-Jones also has found that Hot Spot Lures’ Apexes in sizes 5.5 and 6.5 catch plenty of mackinaw.
+Jones also found that Hot Spot Lures’ Apexes in sizes 5.5 and 6.5 catch plenty of mackinaw.